-Obtain information about RPL Obtain a copy of the Units of Competency for the vocational training program(s) of your subject Read the relevant learning outcomes or competencies for the training program/s Complete a self-assessment form for each unit (i) assess your abilities/competencies, with the guidance from your teacher and/or counsellor in the learning outcomes or competencies in the training programs (ii) decide if you think you possess the knowledge and skills of the learning outcome or competencies in the training programs and if so, you should apply for RPL Complete an RPL Application Form within 5 days of completing step 4 Gather evidence that supports your application Give the completed RPL Application Form and evidence to your teacher Receive notification from your teacher to show either: (i) that you have gained RPL (ii) that you need to supply more information AND/OR attend an interview (iii) that you have not gained full/partial RPL and you receive feedback (If you are successful) you will be exempt from those learning outcomes or competencies in the training program. ensure your Units of Competency are signed off (If you were partially successful) you may decide to progress more quickly through the training program by completing only those aspects for which you do have prior learning.
-This completes the RPL process for your application (If you were unsuccessful) you may decide to request an RPL Appeals Form that must be lodged within 7 days of written notification that you were initially unsuccessful.
-Gather further evidence that supports your application Submit your completed RPL Appeals Form and further evidence to the nominated person in the school's appeals policy, who will arrange for a second suitably qualified person to assess the evidence Receive a notification about whether either: (iv) you have gained RPL or (v) you have not gained full/partial RPL and receive feedback Seek to progress more quickly through the training program by completing only those aspects for which you do not have prior learning
+Obtain in nformation about RPL Obtain a copy of the Units of Competency for the vocational training program(s) of your subject Read the relevant learning outcomes or competencies for the training program/s Complet e a self-assessment form for each unit (i) assess your abilities/competencies, with the guidance from your teacher and/or counsellor in the learning outcomes or competencies in the training programs (ii) decide if you think you possess the knowledge and skills of the learning outcome or competencies in the training programs and if so, you should apply for RPL Complet e an RPL Application Form within 5 days of completing step 4 Gather e evidence that supports your application Give the completed RPL Application Form and evidence to your teacher Receive notification from your teacher to show either: (i) that you have gained RPL (ii) that you need to supply more information AND/OR attend an interview (iii) that you have not gained full/partial RPL and you receive feedback re successful) you will be exempt from those learning outcomes or competencies in the program.
+C ensure your Units of Competency are signed off program vere partially successful) you may decide to progress more quickly through the training by completing only those aspects for which you do have prior learning.
+This completes the cess for your application vere unsuccessful) you may decide to request an RPL Appeals Form that must be lodged days of written notification that you were initially unsuccessful.
+Gather f urther evidence that supports your application our completed RPL Appeals Form and further evidence to the nominated person in the appeals policy, who will arrange for a second suitably qualified person to assess the evidence Receive a notification about whether either: ' , you have gained RPL or you have not gained full/partial RPL and receive feedback progress more quickly through the training program by completing only those aspects for ou do not have prior learning